WebOfTrust/WOT-terms/docs/how-we-did/embed-github-hosted-image-in-github-wiki-page.md

 ---
 # Embed a Github-hosted image in a Github wiki page

+For who: content developers and those who'd like to repair broken images

+Why: repair and avoid broken images

+Result: github-hosted images with a valid link

 ## Issue

 The URL of an image hosted on Github is not what it seems.